JensRas/CS327-Assignment2/README.md

 ## Running the tests

-Simply compile the program using the Makefile and run using ./chess - Use gdb chess to debug using gdb.
+Simply compile the program using the Makefile (make) and run using ./chess - Use gdb chess to debug using gdb.
+To play, use W, A, S, D to move the cursor and Enter to select and place pieces.

 ## Authors